 Making homemade fresh pasta is an art, I’m entirely convinced about it.
 And mastering the art of pasta dishes is not for everyone, not even in Italy!

-I don’t come from that kind of family where grandmas and grandchildren knead fought and spend afternoons playing with flours.
+I don’t come from that kind of family where grandmas and grandchildren knead dough and spend afternoons playing with flours.
 I have no secrets handed down from generation to share with you nor tricks to master.

 But I can make GNOCCHI!
 The easiest homemade pasta ever.